jiangtian616/JHenTai/README.md

 ## Description

-An E-Hentai app for mobile
+An E-Hentai app for mobile.

+Still in starting stage, welcome to submit issues.

 ## Download & Install